riotu-lab/Salat-Postures-Dataset/README.md

 We have built the Salat Postures Dataset from a set of images of students and laboratory members performing different Salat positions using mobile phones, from various view angles and with different brightness conditions, especially captured for the purpose, complemented with images (and video frames) of people in prayer collected from the Internet.

-The total number of collected images is 1904, which we manually labeled into four classes using rectangular bounding boxes.
+The total number of collected images is 1904 (file extensions: jpeg, jpg, png, PNG, mpo), which we manually labeled into four classes using rectangular bounding boxes.
 Each image is associated with an XML file with the same name, containing the class annotations and bounding box coordinates, following the Pascal VOC format.
 The four classes correspond to the four main positions in Islamic prayer:

 - 'qiyam' (standing position): 624 instances
 - 'ruku' (bowing position): 581 instances